Isaac Paredes Preview, Player Props: Rays vs. Mariners

 Isaac Paredes At The Plate

-- Paredes leads Tampa Bay with 106 hits, batting .251 this season with 48 extra-base hits.
+- He ranks 99th in batting average, 34th in on base percentage, and 23rd in slugging among qualifying batters in MLB.

-- Among the qualified batters in baseball, he ranks 93rd in batting average, 33rd in on-base percentage, and 19th in slugging.
+- Paredes has had at least one RBI in 42.3% of his games this season (52 of 123), with two or more RBI 15 times (12.2%).
+He has also been responsible for three or more of his team's runs in nine contests.

-- Paredes has driven in a run in 52 games this year (42.6%), including 15 games with more than one RBI (12.3%).
-He has also driven home three or more of his team's runs in nine contests.
+- He has scored in 48 games this season, with multiple runs 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.